FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Installing_SecureTransport_Server_external_db_Unix.md

     When you have entered all the settings, press **Enter** to accept the values.
     The installer tests the connection to the database.
 If the installer cannot connect, it displays an error message and you must correct the database settings.

-14. When the installer verifies the database connection, it displays the default <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> ports, nightly log rotation, and import secret file configuration:
+14. When the installer verifies the database connection, it displays the default {{< SecureTransport/securetransportname >}} ports, nightly log rotation, and import secret file configuration:

 15. Accept or modify the default settings.
     If you selected **Use existing database schema** for the second or subsequent server in an Enterprise Cluster, the following three fields are not available.
     -   **SSL Admin UI Port** – The port used to connect to the Administration Tool.
-When you install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> as a non-root user, the default value for Admin port number is 8444.
+When you install {{< SecureTransport/componentshortname >}} as a non-root user, the default value for Admin port number is 8444.
     -   **Tomcat Shutdown Port** – The port used to shut down the Tomcat server

     The following field is always available:
     -   **Enable Nightly Log Rotation** – Select if you want the system to perform automatic backup and purging of log files on a nightly basis.
-When this feature is enabled, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server backups log files, generated on the respective day, and creates a new one for the subsequent day.
+When this feature is enabled, {{< SecureTransport/componentshortname >}} Server backups log files, generated on the respective day, and creates a new one for the subsequent day.
 The server takes a back up and creates a new log file at 23:59 or 00:00 hours, depending on the log file type.
 This option is enabled by default.
 You can enable or disable the nightly log rotation after installation.
-For more information, see the <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span>.
+For more information, see the .
     -   **Secret File Path** – The path to the secret (`taeh`)file you copied to this system.
 If you leave it blank, the installer creates a new secret file.
     -   If you are installing the first server in an Enterprise Cluster, you can specify a secret file or have the installer create one.
-Before you install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on the other cluster nodes, you must copy the secret file to those systems.
+Before you install {{< SecureTransport/componentshortname >}} on the other cluster nodes, you must copy the secret file to those systems.
     -   If you are installing the second or a subsequent server in the cluster, you must use the secret file you copied from the first server.
 For more information, see <a href="../../../prereqs_overview/secret_file" class="MCXref xref">Secret file</a>.
     -   **ClusterAuto-Register IP/FQDN** – To automatically register a node in an Enterprise Cluster, specify it by its IP address or FQDN.
 Otherwise, leave the field empty.
 You can add a SecureTransport Server to the cluster at a later stage using the Administration Tool.
 For more information, see <a href="https://docs.axway.com/bundle/SecureTransport_55_AdministratorGuide_allOS_en_HTML5/page/Content/AdministratorsGuide/large_enterprise_clustering/t_st_add_server_to_cluster.htm" class="MCXref xref">Add a server to a cluster</a>.